-Not used and I would probably leave it at home next time, depending on the time of year that I went.
+Not used and I would probably leave it at home next time.

 1 x survival bag – Life Systems Survival Bag

 I though a good idea to keep me warm easily in case of injury, especially as I was on my own.
-If I went solo again I’d probably take it.
+If I went solo again I’d probably take it, or a smaller version.

 1 x river shoes